Central North Sea, UK

 The proposal to develop the field as a subsea tieback to the existing Callanish and Britannia facilities was submitted for approval in 2011.
 Commercial oil production from Britannia started in 1998.
 The Callanish and Brodgar fields were developed as tie-backs to the Britannia platform.
 Both the fields were brought on stream in 2008.

 The annual production capacity of the Enochdhu field is estimated to be approximately 940,000 standard cubic metres of oil, and 116,000 standard cubic metres of gas.

 Production from the Enochdhu field is accomplished via the existing Callanish subsea manifold and Britannia Platforms.
 The field is situated 18km south-west of the Britannia platform and approximately 8km south-east of the Callanish subsea manifold.

 The initial field development involves one production well which was drilled in May 2015.
 One more production well is planned to be drilled in the future.
 A conventional semi-submersible drilling rig was used to drill the well.
-Riser-less drilling technique with the use of seawater and high-viscosity sweeps was employed for drilling the top-hole sections.
-The drilling of lower sections involved the use of low toxicity oil based mud (LTOBM).
+A riser-less drilling technique with the use of seawater and high-viscosity sweeps was employed for drilling the top-hole sections.
+The drilling of lower sections involved the use of low toxicity oil-based mud (LTOBM).